rahulbordoloi/rahulbordoloi/README.md

 ## About Me :

-I'm a vivid Pythonista :snake: but C++ by :heart:.
+I'm a vivid Pythonista :snake:, Java Professionally :coffee: but C++ by :heart:.
 Linux Fanboy :penguin:. <br>
 Passionate about Converting Problem Statements into AI Automated Solutions.
 Currently seeking opportunities in the field of Data Science and Software Development.
 Much passionate about contributing to the Open Source Community :octocat:.
 <br>